melezhik/outthentic/README.md

 print something into stdout and test

 # Synopsis
-Othentic is a text oriented test framework.
-Istead of hack into objects and methods it deals with text appeared in STDOUT.
-It's a blackbox testing framework.
+Outhentic is a text oriented test framework.
+Instead of hack into objects and methods it deals with text appeared in STDOUT.
+It's a black box testing framework.

 # Short story